LiveSplit/LiveSplit/README.md

 1. Update versions of any components that changed (create a Git tag and update the factory file for each component) to match the new LiveSplit version.
 2. Create a Git tag for the new version.
-3. Download `LiveSplit_Build` from the GitHub Actions build for the new Git tag.
+3. Download `LiveSplit_Build` and `UpdateManager.exe` from the GitHub Actions build for the new Git tag.
 4. Create a GitHub release for the new version, and upload the LiveSplit build ZIP file with the correct filename (e.g. `LiveSplit_1.8.21.zip`).
 5. Modify files in [the update folder of LiveSplit.github.io](https://github.com/LiveSplit/LiveSplit.github.io/tree/master/update) and commit the changes:
-    - Copy changed files from the downloaded LiveSplit build ZIP file to the update folder.
+    - Copy changed files from the downloaded LiveSplit build ZIP file to the [update folder](https://github.com/LiveSplit/LiveSplit.github.io/tree/master/update).
+    - Copy the downloaded `UpdateManager.exe` to replace the [file in the update folder](https://github.com/LiveSplit/LiveSplit.github.io/blob/master/update/UpdateManager.exe) if there were any changes.
     - Add new versions to the update XMLs for (`update.xml`, `update.updater.xml`, and the update XMLs for any components that changed).
     - Modify the [DLL](https://github.com/therungg/LiveSplit.TheRun/blob/main/Components/LiveSplit.TheRun.dll) and [update XML](https://github.com/therungg/LiveSplit.TheRun/blob/main/update.LiveSplit.TheRun.xml) for LiveSplit.TheRun in its repo.
     - Update the version on the [downloads page](https://github.com/LiveSplit/LiveSplit.github.io/blob/master/downloads.md).